From depression to diagnosis: the impact of mental ill-health on my life and teaching career

 Trigger warning: this blog mentions suicidal thoughts and overdose

-Steve Waters has over thirty years' experience as a secondary school English teacher.
-During this time he fulfilled many roles including middle leader and assistant headteacher.
-After experiencing years of depression and anxiety, Steve shares his experience of a life-changing diagnosis of Bipolar Disorder Type 2, and the impact on his life and career.
+Steve Waters has over thirty years' experience as a secondary school English teacher, and he is a Trustee at Education Support.
+Steve shares his experience of a life-changing diagnosis of Bipolar Disorder Type 2, and the impact on his life and teaching career.

 Jessica's story: you learn to live with the stress, but I’m not sure what it’s doing to my body long term